arduino/docs-content/content/arduino-cloud/01.guides/04.micropython/content.md

 ### Install Cloud Library

-To install the Arduino IoT Cloud (Micro)Python library on your board, you can use the Python based tool `mpremote`.
+To install the Arduino Cloud (Micro)Python library on your board, you can use the Python based tool `mpremote`.
 This requires Python to be installed.
 On macOS and Linux Python usually comes pre-installed.
 If it's not installed on your system you may download it from [here](https://www.python.org/downloads/).
 Then, to install `mpremote` you can use pip:

 ```bash
 $ pip install mpremote